LASA-ACP-Main/spring-practicum-2021-Bounds-Tan-Tor-Witchel/README.md

 **LockProgram**

 This is the application that will actually run on the raspberry pi.
-It will read input from 3 files (one for the RFID scanner, one for the keypad, and one for management).
+It will interact with the hardware ane a file for management and is built on the shell of LockSimulation.

 **LockSimulation**